bobspace

 This included no walking to speak of, nor any cycling whatsoever and certainly none of the angst associated with Brideshead but despite this seeming lack of purpose it worked out rather well, well enough to spawn another annual series of getaways.

-Unfortunately demand for this Weekender has proven less durable and, thus, for some time now has remained dormant, perhaps extinct.
+Unfortunately demand for this Weekender has proven less durable and, thus, for some time now it has remained dormant, perhaps extinct.

 I, for one, mourn the loss.